twada/qunit-tap/README.md

 * noPlan : If true, print test plan line at the bottom after all the test points have run.
 Inspired by Perl's "no_plan" feature.
 Default is false.
 * showExpectationOnFailure : If true, show 'expected' and 'actual' on failure output.
 Default is true.
 * showSourceOnFailure : If true, show source file name and line number on failure output if possible.
 Default is true.
+* initialCount : Initial number for TAP plan line.
+Default is 1.

 TAP OUTPUT EXAMPLE